SC questions need for constitutional amendment for military court trials of terrorists

 During the proceedings, Justice Jamal Khan Mandokhail questioned why a constitutional amendment was necessary for trying terrorists in military courts.

 Defense Ministry counsel Khawaja Haris began his arguments by stating that the nature of a crime determined the trial forum.
-If a civilian’s crime was linked to the armed forces, the trial would fall under military courts.
+If a civilian’s crime was linked to the armed forces, the trial would fall under military courts, he argued.

 Justice Mandokhail remarked that intention behind the crime was a crucial factor and whether the crime was aimed against national interests.
 Khawaja Haris responded that evidence determined intent, which is evaluated during the trial.